xxyypp/EE4-67-MHML/README.md

 # Adaptive System & SocketIO communication protocol
 This repository contains both adaptive learning algorithms and SocketIO connection protocol.
-The structure of the folder is given that:
+The structure of the folder is given:
 * Folder __Adaptive Learning__ contains the source codes of adaptive alert level generation and apaptive notification time generation.

 * Folder __SocketIO__ contains the source code of SocketIO that has been used in Raspberry pi for communicating with the server.